EddieMcGowan/Diabetes_Classification_Model/README.md

 pip install streamlit pandas numpy matplotlib seaborn scikit-learn xgboost joblib tensorflow scipy

 ## How to Run the Code
-The steamlit application is already running on: http://magic02.cse.lehigh.edu:5006
+The streamlit application is already running on: http://magic02.cse.lehigh.edu:5006

 To view the streamlit application, you need to first log into the Lehigh VPN.